Aeva announces customer deal; shares rise even after results disappoint

-Aeva Technologies Inc (AEVA.N) on Thursday said it signed a deal to develop a sensor for a self-driving car to be made by an "undisclosed large company," and its shares rose even as it reported that its loss ballooned and sales came in far below forecasts.
+(Reuters) - Aeva Technologies Inc on Thursday said it signed a deal to develop a sensor for a self-driving car to be made by an “undisclosed large company,” and its shares rose even as it reported that its loss ballooned and sales came in far below forecasts.

 Aeva reported first-quarter revenue of $300,000, down from $500,000 a year earlier and far below analyst estimates of $1.38 million, according to Refinitiv estimates.
 The company said its adjusted operating loss was $15.6 million, more than double its loss of $6.1 million a year ago.